 \section{Experiment}

-In this section, we first introduce our experimental settings.
-Then, we verify the existence of the Implicit Identity Leakage (IIL) issue in Vanilla Binary Classifiers (VBC), as well as our method's effectiveness in alleviating such an issue.
-Moreover, the verification of the common artifact shows that our model learns common artifact features from different face forgery algorithms.
-After that, we explore the contribution of each component in our model.
-Finally, we compare our approach with other state-of-the-art deepfake detection methods.
+In this section, we first introduced our experimental settings.
+Then, we compared our model with binary classifiers in terms of the Implicit Identity Leakage, to show the effectiveness of our method.
+After that, we explored the contribution of each component in our model.
+Finally, we compared our approach with other SOTA deepfake detection methods.